On a brisk winter morning each year, runners gather at NC State’s campus to embark on a quest of guts, glory and glaze: the Krispy Kreme Challenge.

 Since its inception in 2004, the Challenge has raised more than $1.6 million for the University of North Carolina Children’s Hospital, making it the hospital’s largest unrestricted donor.
 Another $500,000 has been pledged by the year 2020.

-Explore some sugary stats racked up over 16 years of the Krispy Kreme Challenge:
+Check out some sugary stats racked up over 16 years of the Krispy Kreme Challenge:

 1,022,000+ Doughnuts Consumed